Annual Lockout Tagout Audit: OSHA Requires It. We Make It Easy.

 Audit-ready documentation

-Common Problem We Solve: EHS managers at multi-facility organizations often have no idea if every facility is current on annual reviews.
+Common problem we solve: EHS managers at multi-facility organizations often have no idea if every plant is current on annual reviews.
 LockStep gives corporate EHS teams visibility into the compliance status of every location from a single dashboard.

 What the Annual LOTO Audit Covers